Do you want to see a real-life SEO writing example to inspire your content marketing?

 The battle for rankings is won or lost before you write a single word.
 How you approach your post determines if your post will rise in rankings or fall flat.

-In case you are wondering, a content brief is an editorial document with instructions for a content writer on how to create a piece of content.
+In case you are wondering, a content brief is an editorial document with instructions for a content creator on how to create a piece of content.

 When writing the post, I had a detailed content brief to guide me.
 It was the most thorough content brief I’ve seen in my life as a freelance writer–by far.
 See the excerpt below to get an idea.